jarviscog/jarviscog.github.io/content/about/_index.md

 **My favourite books to recommend**
 - Salt Fat Acid Heat -- Samin Nosrat
-    - For peope that think in "systems", it's a great book to understand the building blocks of cooking
+    - For people that think in "systems", it's a great book to understand the building blocks of cooking
+- Godel, Escher, Bach -- Douglas Hofstadter
+    - Book that ties mathematics, art, and music together
 - 跟动物交换身体 - 川崎悟司
     - Even if you can't read Chinese, it's a fun book with great illustrations
 - Hacking: The Art of Exploitation -- Jon Erickson